ianwheeldon/acCRISPR/README.md

 Copy test input files into this directory: `cp ../../example_data/*.tab .`

-The example dataset used here is the pH 3 dataset from tolerance screening experiments in *Yarrowia lipolytica* using CRISPR-Cas9. acCRISPR can be run for the original/uncorrected sgRNA library using the following command:
+The example dataset used here is the pH 3 dataset from tolerance screening experiments in *Yarrowia lipolytica* using CRISPR-Cas9. acCRISPR can be run for the original/uncorrected sgRNA library using the following command (run time ~ 7-10 mins):
 ```
 python3 run_acCRISPR.py --counts pH3_counts_final.tab --replicate_info pH3_rep_file.tab --cov 6 --significance 2-tailed --output_prefix pH3_no_cutoff
 ```